 The UN’s programs on climate change, or more precisely: the multi-billion dollar environmental industrial complex has been paving the way for pro-world taxation, resource inventorying & consolidation, and one world government since the 1970’s.

 As a doomsday scenario, climate change pulls emotively on the same heartstrings as COVID-19.
 With its apocalyptic vision, a world citizen crying out for change and institutional strides towards global governance.

 Climate change leverages the fabian envisaged ‘body of experts’.
 In this instance, environmental scientists and UN policy makers guide nation states towards implementing Agenda 21 and the SDGs of Agenda 2030, while custodians of the planet, environmental activists steer civil society towards the same destination.
 This process of using the scientific community and weaponising the left, first conceived by the Fabians and mastered through climate change, has been perfected to a fine art throughout COVID-19.

-This is unsurprising when the same principle actors have been at the helm of both doomsday scenarios, including Brundtland.
-A leading pundit throughout the pandemic calling for an unprecedented scale of partnership between governments, businesses, intergovernmental organisations, nonprofits, scientists and researchers.
+This is unsurprising when the same principle actors have been at the helm of both doomsday scenarios, including Gro Harlem Brundtland, who has been a leading pundit throughout the pandemic calling for an unprecedented scale of partnership between governments, businesses, intergovernmental organisations, nonprofits, scientists and researchers.
 This is otherwise known as one world government.

 In a world marred by inequalities, extreme poverty, social injustice and the plundering of the earth resources by corporations, the sweeping momentum of environmentalism is largely down to its cachet with those on the left, predisposed towards humanitarian causes, even in their anthropomorphic sense, where environmentalism has become the asthenic cousin of humanitarianism.